Updated July 13, 2023

 - Pro-forma earnings are presented in Pro-forma financial statements.
-Thus, estimation is made for both earnings as well as expenses.
+Thus, an estimation is made for both earnings as well as expenses.

-Disadvantage of Pro Forma Earnings
+The disadvantage of Pro Forma Earnings

 Some of the disadvantages are given below:

 - Such earnings negate the existence of exceptional events that may occur in the future.
-Thus, few companies exclude the exceptional events even if they have evidence of the exception occurring today.
+Thus, few companies exclude exceptional events even if they have evidence of the exception occurring today.